dmachard/go-dnscollector/docs/_integration/loki/README.md

     go run . -config docs/_integration/loki/config.yml
     ```

-- Connect to the web interface of grafana through http://127.0.0.1:3000
+- Connect to the web interface of grafana through http://127.0.0.1:3000 and `admin` login and `badpassword`
-  Go to the menu `Explorer`, your DNS logs will be here.
+  Go to the menu `Explorer` and add the `{job="dnscollector"}` filter, your DNS logs will be here.